 Building this shelf unit was satisfying on many levels: it fulfilled the exact size and spacing needed, cost nothing to make, kept otherwise unwanted materials out of the landfill, and was a fun, easy project to do one winter afternoon.

 Five years later it’s still standing strong (and straight!).
 Since then we have built another one that fits in a closet in our home office.
 Then we created an outdoor bar from an old metal table saw stand and a piece of leftover butcher block counter top.
-(Hmmm…what will be next?)
+(Hmmm…what can we repurpose next?)

 Have you ever done anything like this?
 How did it turn out?